jellydreams/VTS-Fullbody-Tracking/README.md

 ### How you can Help
 - **Live2D Rigger**: Help understand how to effectively rig models for the body parts feature
-- **Live2D Vtuber**: Experiment with usability and performance for movement and configuration in VTube Studio
+- **Live2D Vtuber**: Experiment with usability and performance for movement and configuration in VTube Studio or Nizima LIVE
 - **Developper**: Contributions are welcome to improve this plugin

 ### Troubleshooting